 Elevator Safety.
 During this time, we ask that if employees are able to do so, that they please take the stairs.
 If employees need to take the elevator because they cannot use the stairs, please limit capacity.
 Under no circumstances should employees enter an elevator or wait in an elevator lobby without a mask or cloth face covering.

 Wear a cloth face covering around others.
 The university will provide cloth face coverings, and employees will be asked to wear a cloth face covering (their own or provided by the university) when in public or when social distancing is not possible, including times of brief interaction with co-workers or friends.
-To request a mask or cleaning supplies (masks, hand sanitizer, and disinfectant supplies), supervisors should submit quantities needed to their unit business manager.
+To request a mask or cleaning supplies (masks, hand sanitizer, gloves and disinfectant supplies), supervisors should submit quantities needed to their unit business manager.
 The unit business manager will complete an online request form two days in advance for the total of all quantities needed.
-UT Surplus will notify the requesting business manager when the order has been approved and will coordinate arrangements for pick-up or delivery.
+The requesting business manager will be notified when the order has been approved and will coordinate arrangements for pick-up.
 These personal protective equipment (PPE) requests do not apply to units with existing PPE requirements for general lab and workplace safety.
 Lab and other workplace safety PPE should be acquired as previously.

 Cover coughs and sneezes.
 Employees in a private setting who do not have on a cloth face covering need to always cover their mouth and nose with a tissue when they cough or sneeze, or use the inside of their elbow.

 Clean and disinfect spaces.
 Clean and disinfect frequently touched surfaces daily following CDC recommendations.
 This includes shared spaces such as tables, doorknobs, light switches, countertops, handles, desks, phones, keyboards, faucets, and sinks.
+When applying disinfectant supplied by Facilities Services, wear gloves and allow 3 minutes before wiping the surface.
 Employees are encouraged to use disinfectant between uses of shared spaces throughout the day.
 Keep workspaces free of clutter, excess personal items, and other unnecessary items to allow for maximum cleaning of all surfaces.
 Supervisors should address workspaces that are not properly maintained.

 Keep buildings secure.
 During phases I and II, campus buildings will remain locked.
 Employees must use their Volcard for electronic access points or keys to enter buildings.
 Coordinate access changes through the building owner.
 Doors should NOT be propped open.
 This will continue to support our social distancing efforts.